Which legal practice areas will suit you best?

 Keep an open mind during your seat rotations as a trainee solicitor

 Be aware that just as some seats during your training contract may quickly fire your imagination, others you’re steered towards may be a slow burn interest.
 Make the most of these seats even if you can’t initially see what’s in it for you.
 There may be opportunities to develop project management skills, or the ability to work alone, for example, even if the core matter is not something you wish to pursue permanently.
 Or you may find that what feels difficult at first grows on you.
 As an example, Mark Everiss, a partner Edwards Wildman Palmer UK LLP, says the world of insurance and reinsurance can be daunting to begin with as it is a highly technical area with its own specialised terms and intricacies.
 However, it is an intellectually stimulating and varied area in which to practise.
 ‘The disputes dealt with by City law firms tend to be complex, high-value disputes between large companies and their insurers, or between insurers and their reinsurers.
-Work can cover issues as varied as natural disasters, such as “Superstorm Sandy” in 2012 and asbestos-related illness,’ he says.
+Work can cover issues as varied as natural disasters and asbestos-related illness,’ he says.

 Working for specific industries rather than practice areas